1977–78 Stoke City F.C. season

 The 1977–78 season was Stoke City's 71st season in the Football League and the 24th in the Second Division.

-With Stoke back in the Second Division for the first time since 1963 morale around the area was low and was not helped by a poor start to the season away at Mansfield Town.
-George Eastham was sacked in January 1978 and Alan A'Court took over as caretaker manager.
+With Stoke back in the Second Division for the first time since 1963, morale around the area was low, and was not helped by a poor start to the season away at Mansfield Town.
+George Eastham was sacked in January 1978, with Alan A'Court taking over as caretaker manager.
 A'Court was in charge of just one match, which was one of the most infamous in the club's history, a 3–2 defeat at home to non-league Blyth Spartans in the FA Cup.
-Alan Durban was appointed manager and his new signings brought life back into the squad and guided Stoke to a respectable 7th position.
+Alan Durban was appointed manager and his new signings brought life back into the squad, guiding Stoke to a respectable 7th position.